Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 Work-from-home setup sometimes blurs the line between personal life and work life.

-This overburden may cause some significant issues and eventually burnout.
+This overburden may cause some significant issues and, eventually, burnout.

 - Solution: Set Boundaries

-In order to achieve this goal, it is essential to create a positive work environment and prioritize the well-being of your team members.
+To achieve this goal, it is essential to create a positive work environment and prioritize the well-being of your team members.

-When managing a remote team, it’s crucial to consider both their work and personal life.
-Different time zones of teammates working from various parts of the world mean that notifications or emails sent outside of working hours can disrupt someone’s sleep or family time.
+When managing a remote team, it’s crucial to consider their work and personal life.
+Different time zones of teammates working from various parts of the world mean that notifications or emails sent outside working hours can disrupt someone’s sleep or family time.

-To address this, it’s important to discuss work schedules with every team member, respecting their time and ensuring they aren’t pressured to respond to chats or emails outside of their designated working hours.
+To address this, it’s important to discuss work schedules with every team member, respecting their time and ensuring they aren’t pressured to respond to chats or emails outside their designated working hours.

 Reason 2: Lack Of Supportive Environment

-Providing your team with the necessary resources such as laptops, required software, mobile devices, and a high-speed internet connection is essential.
+Providing your team with the necessary resources, such as laptops, required software, mobile devices, and a high-speed internet connection, is essential.

 - Solution: Regular Check-ins